Releases & publications

 A recent example for the weird and sad situation is that the live video snippets in the otherwise great documentary included in ABBA In Japan Limited Edition even are dubbed with studio audio.
 Again a chance was missed by not editing this documentary to publish some snippets at least.

-2014 finally(!) saw the release of a proper live album, featuring a complete unaltered Wembley concert, only leaving out the Tomas Ledin number.
+2014 finally(!) saw the release of a proper live album, featuring an almost complete and unaltered Wembley concert with leaving out only the Tomas Ledin number.
 Hopefully this album will be joined by albums and recordings from other tours one day.

 According to a schedule published in spring 2014 also a 15-minute bit of the concerts at Royal Albert Hall (1977) was planned to be released in 2014.
 Details about the actual content are unknown and in the end there was no such release that year.
-Saying now is though that there will be a 1977 live release in 2017 and also a re-release of The Movie.
+Later plans of releasing any 1977 material again were shelved.
+The release of live material prior to 1977 is not even rumored anyway.